Muslims mark Eid al-Adha holiday in pandemic's shadow

 Muslims around the world were observing Tuesday yet another major Islamic holiday in the shadow of the pandemic and amid growing concerns about the highly infectious delta variant of the coronavirus.

-Eid al-Adha, or the "Feast of Sacrifice," is typically marked by communal prayers, large social gatherings and, for many, slaughtering of livestock and giving meat to the needy.
-This year, the holiday comes as many countries battle the delta variant first identified in India, prompting some to impose new restrictions or issue appeals for people to avoid congregating and follow safety protocols.
+Eid al-Adha, or the “Feast of Sacrifice,” is typically marked by communal prayers, large social gatherings, slaughtering of livestock and distributing meat to the needy.
+This year, the holiday comes as many countries battle the delta variant first identified in India, prompting some to impose new restrictions or appeal for people to avoid congregating and follow safety protocols.

-This year, 60,000 vaccinated Saudi citizens or residents of Saudi Arabia have been allowed to perform the hajj, preventing Muslims from other countries from fulfilling the Islamic obligation.
+“This is (a) very, very, very big moment for us, for me especially,” said pilgrim Arya Widyawan Yanto, an Indonesian living in Saudi Arabia.
+He added that he was happy he had the chance to perform the pilgrimage.
+“Everything was conducted under very strict precautions.”

+Yanto said he hoped for the pandemic to end and for all Muslims to be able to perform the pilgrimage in a safe way.

 Indonesia marked a grim Eid al-Adha amid a devastating new wave of coronavirus cases in the world's most populous Muslim-majority nation.
-Large gatherings were banned and tougher travel restrictions imposed.
-Vice-President Ma'ruf Amin, also an influential Islamic cleric, appealed to people to perform holiday prayers at home with their families.
+Vice President Ma'ruf Amin, also an influential Islamic cleric, appealed to people to perform holiday prayers at home with their families.

 “Don't do crowds,” Amin said in televised remarks ahead of the start of the holiday.
 “Protecting oneself from the COVID-19 pandemic is obligatory.”

-The surge is believed to have been fueled by travel during another holiday -- the Eid al-Fitr festival in May -- and by the rapid spread of the delta variant.
+The surge in new cases is believed to have been fueled by travel during another holiday - the Eid al-Fitr festival in May - and by the rapid spread of the delta variant.

-In Malaysia, measures have been tightened after a sharp spike in infections despite a national lockdown since June 1 -- people are banned from travelling back to their hometowns or crossing districts to celebrate.
+In Malaysia, measures have been tightened after a sharp spike in infections, despite a national lockdown since June 1.
+People are banned from traveling back to their hometowns or crossing districts to celebrate.
 House visits and customary trips to graveyards are also banned.

 Healthy worshippers are allowed to gather for prayers in mosques, with strict social distancing and no physical contact.
 Ritual animal sacrifice is limited to mosques and other approved areas.